Rupert Mitford, 6th Baron Redesdale: Career

-He has spoken on various issues on behalf of the Liberal Democrats Parliamentary Party, such as the environment, international development, and science and technology.
+Redesdale spoke on various issues on behalf of the Liberal Democrats, including the environment, international development, and science and technology, and held a series of frontbench roles for the Liberal Democrats in the House of Lords.
+He served as Shadow Minister for Defence (2004–05), Spokesperson for Defence (2005), Energy Spokesperson — across its trade, industry and environment portfolios (2005–09) — Agriculture Spokesperson (2007–09), and briefly as Spokesperson for both Environment, Food and Rural Affairs and Business, Enterprise and Regulatory Reform in early 2009.

+He stood as a candidate in the 2006 and 2011 Lord Speaker elections.

 He is patron of various societies, including one encouraged by his parliamentary colleagues, namely the Red Squirrel Protection Partnership, which advocates strict control of the grey squirrel population so as to enhance the chance of red squirrels' survival.

-Lord Redesdale was the Energy Spokesman for the Liberal Democrats for the House of Lords from 2000 to 2008.
-In 2009 he founded the Anaerobic Digestion and Biogas Association.
+In 2009, he founded the Anaerobic Digestion and Biogas Association.

-In 2012 Redesdale founded, and became the CEO of, the Energy Managers Association.

-The Energy Managers Association (EMA) was set up in February 2012 to act as the voice for energy managers across all industries and to enhance the recognition of the Energy Management profession.
+In 2012, Redesdale founded — and became the CEO of — the Energy Managers Association (EMA).
+The EMA was set up in February 2012 to act as the voice for energy managers across all industries and to enhance the recognition of the energy management profession.
 Redesdale stood down from his role as CEO in December 2020, but remains on the board.

-In November 2013, he, along with Jason Franks (formerly of the Daily Mail and General Trust events division), founded Heelec, which launched the Energy Management Exhibition (EMEX).
+In November 2013, along with Jason Franks (formerly of the Daily Mail and General Trust events division), Redesdale founded Heelec, which launched the Energy Management Exhibition (EMEX).
 The show attracts over 4,500 professionals from the Energy Managers Association's 25,000-large community.

-In 2022, the EMEX London exhibition was acquired by Mark Allen Group to which Redesdale has agreed to stay on as a consultant.
+In 2022, the EMEX London exhibition was acquired by Mark Allen Group, which Redesdale has agreed to stay on as a consultant.

-In May 2021, Lord Redesdale, along with business partners, launched an annual exhibition for the UK Metals Sector called the UK Metals Expo, which saw its first edition hosted in September 2022.

-The UK Metals Expo benefits from full endorsement and collaboration from the UK Metals Council, its member trade associations and numerous other industry bodies, under the leadership of Lord Redesdale as the conference chair.
+In May 2021, along with business partners, he launched an annual exhibition for the UK metals sector called the UK Metals Expo, which saw its first edition hosted in September 2022.
+The UK Metals Expo benefits from full endorsement and collaboration from the UK Metals Council, its member trade associations and numerous other industry bodies, under the leadership of Redesdale as the conference chair.
 In December 2024, UK Metals Expo was acquired by Easyfairs to which Redesdale has agreed to stay on as the conference chair.

+Redesdale also holds directorships at Carbon Net Zero, an environmental consultancy working with companies on carbon offsetting, and Cogent Action, a sustainability and carbon reduction consultancy.